Become a Public Safety Telecommunicator

 - Bad conduct discharge from the military

 Note: Other disqualifiers may also apply.
 Call Human Resources at 757-664-4486 for a complete description

 You must successfully complete and/or pass the following steps:

-- Background Investigation - Entails obtaining and verifying information in regards to prior employment, other public safety agencies you have applied too, drug use, personal references, criminal records, Division of Motor Vehicle records, and credit records
+- Background Investigation - Entails obtaining and verifying information in regards to prior employment, other public safety agencies you have applied too, drug use, personal references, and criminal records.

 - Online Application - You must have a completed Online Application on file (with all relevant documents attached) before you can proceed with the application process, please be thorough and accurate when completing you application.